Shippable/docs/sources/platform/tutorial/runtime/custom-nodes.md

 **Please note that you will need to attach one build machine per parallel build.**

 ## Software Requirements
-If you choose to run your Custom Node on an unsupported OS like Alpine, please ensure the following packages are preinstalled -
+If you choose to run your Custom Node on an unsupported OS like Alpine, please ensure the following packages are pre-installed -

 * bash
 * python2.7